 Sichuan University West China School of Public Health

 Our staff collaborate extensively with Africa across a range of disciplines, themes and countries, with independent research institutions, local and UK government agencies, and large research-intensive universities.
 School researchers are currently involved in research projects directly involving at least 37 out of the 54 countries in Africa, including at least 36 of the 41 sub-Saharan countries located on the African mainland.
 Many of these partnerships are founded on a decades-long history of collaborative research and training, with significant impact on the development of African research leadership and capacity.
-The impressive breadth and depth of relationships across Africa provides world-leading research output, and mutually beneficial skills and experience to our staff and students, and its African partners.
+The impressive breadth and depth of relationships across Africa provides world-leading research output, and mutually beneficial skills and experience to our staff and students, and our African partners.

 While there are vast numbers of collaborations involving individual researchers and groups at the School and their partners in Africa, the School has entered into more institutional-level engagements with a subset of its African partners.
-Presently, 17 sub-Saharan institutions belong to the School’s Capacity Strengthening Research Degree scheme (CSRDS), which allow staff members affiliated at the partner to complete degrees at the School at reduced fees.
-The School is also a full or associate partner in seven capacity strengthening consortia supported by the Wellcome Trust’s Developing Excellence in Leadership, Training and Science (DELTAS) programme led by or including 16 different African partners.
+Presently, 17 sub-Saharan institutions belong to the School’s Capacity Strengthening Research Degree scheme (CSRDS), which allow staff members affiliated at the partner to complete PhD degrees at the School at reduced fees.
+The School is also a full or associate partner in seven capacity strengthening consortia supported by the Wellcome Trust’s Developing Excellence in Leadership, Training and Science (DELTAS) programme and led by or including 16 different African partners.

-The School provides a Professional Diploma in Tropical Medicine and Hygiene (East African Partnership) programme, via a collaboration with the Kilimanjaro Christian Medical University College (Tanzania), Makerere University (Uganda), University of Washington and Johns Hopkins University (USA).
+The School provides a Professional Diploma in Tropical Medicine & Hygiene (East African Partnership) programme, via a collaboration with the Kilimanjaro Christian Medical University College (Tanzania), Makerere University (Uganda), University of Washington and Johns Hopkins University (USA).
 The programme, which has been running since 2010, seeks to build capacity for postgraduate training and clinical research in Africa, including for doctors from outside the region who intend to work locally.

 The School collaborates closely with a number of internationally leading research and teaching institutions within the UK, including the University College London, the University of Oxford, the Sanger Institute, the Francis Crick Institute, the University of Cambridge, and Public Health England.
 Many of these collaborations involve partners in Africa, Asia, and elsewhere, ensuring that the School and the UK remain at the forefront of cutting-edge research to address global challenges.